jdeisenberg/mli_to_markdown/README.md

-# mli\_rei\_convert
+# mli\_to\_markdown

-A few days ago in the Reason discord chat, I was pointed to the documentation for [Belt](https://bucklescript.github.io/bucklescript/api/Belt.html).
-Belt is a stdlib shipped with BuckleScript and, as of this writing, is still in beta.

-When I noted that the documentation was in OCaml/Bucklescript format, I asked about Reason format, and was told that it would be done.
-Someone else said that the examples would have to be parsed and converted.
-So I decided to try do something along those lines.
+As of this writing, an effort is under way to update documentation for [Belt](https://bucklescript.github.io/bucklescript/api/Belt.html), a standard library shipped with BuckleScript.

+Part of this effort is conversion of the `.mli` interface files to Markdown format.
+This program is a possible ocntribution to make that process easier.

 This is more of a proof-of-concept and a way for me to learn Reason than production code.
 When you run the code, you provide the name of a file ending in `.mli`; the output file will be the same name except ending in `.rei`.

+The definitions (`val` and `external`) are kept in their original OCaml and converted to ReasonML.

-The algorithm, in general, is that anything in `[...]` is a single line of Bucklescript code, and anything enclosed in `{[...]}` is a multi-line sequence of code.
+For the documentation strings in the file, the algorithm, in general, is that anything in `[...]` is a single line of Bucklescript code, and anything enclosed in `{[...]}` is a multi-line sequence of code.
 The code examples are presumed to be code rather than interface.
 If conversion to Reason fails, the original string is kept, surrounded by `!!!`.

-The `mli_files` folder in this repository contains the `.mli` files for Belt, which you may use as input to the program.
+The `mli_test_files` folder in this repository contains some of the `.mli` files for Belt, which you may use as input to the program.

+# Warning

+Do not use this code as an example of what “good“ ReasonML should look like.
+It was written with some preliminary design, but it was also written in a burning hurry and in a very ad-hoc fashion.
+YMMV.

 # Dependencies